Emo Speedway: 2000s

 Invitationals were canceled for the 2001 season.
-This was mainly due to the fact that more money was being lost than earned, and the latest Modified Invitational that took place on June 30 and July 1 of 2000 saw only a few traveling cars, and less than satisfying fan counts.
+This was mainly because more money was being lost than earned, and the latest Modified Invitational that took place on June 30 and July 1, 2000, saw only a few traveling cars, and less than satisfying fan counts.
 At the end of 2001, new clay was added in the corners of the Speedway.

-2001 saw the talented Steve Arpin dominant the WISSOTA Modified class.
-It was in this year where his talents became fully known to the community.
+2001 saw the talented Steve Arpin dominate the WISSOTA Modified class.
+It was that year that his talents became fully known to the community.
 During the summer, he won 13 of the 15 races that took place.
 It was his second championship title in 3 years.
-His career in the Modifieds took off soon after and in 2003, Steve raced a more limited schedule in Emo and raced abroad.
-His last visit to Emo was during the NOPA Super Truck Special which took place on June 18, 2005.
-Arpin has raced in ARCA, NASCAR Nationwide Series, and in the Camping World Truck Series.
+His career in the Modifieds took off soon after, and in 2003, Steve raced on a more limited schedule in Emo as well as abroad.
+His last visit to Emo was during the NOPA Super Truck Special, held on June 18, 2005.
+Arpin has raced in ARCA, the NASCAR Nationwide Series, and the Camping World Truck Series.

-2004 saw the introduction of a new class.
-Midwest Modifieds were created to make a cheaper alternative for open wheel racing such as the Modifieds.
-This allowed the older motors and chassis' that were used on Modifieds during the 1990s to be raced again.
+In 2004, a new class was introduced.
+Midwest Modifieds were created to make a cheaper alternative for open wheel racing, such as the Modifieds.
+This allowed the older motors and chassis that were used on Modifieds during the 1990s to be raced again.
 During the year, the Borderland Racing Association ran Street Stocks, Modifieds, Midwest Modifieds, and Mini-Sprints.

-2004 also saw the placement of a new lighting system for the racetrack.
-A dozen or so Mercury-vapour lights replaced the older halogen lights which had been in place since the early-1980s.
-It also featured underground wiring that required less poles, which in turn, allowed an increase in fan view ability.
+In 2004, a new lighting system was also installed for the racetrack.
+A dozen or so Mercury-vapour lights replaced the older halogen lights which had been in place since the early 1980s.
+It also featured underground wiring that required fewer poles, which in turn, allowed an increase in fan viewing ability.
 A new pit canteen was also built in that year.

-2005 was a down and up season.
+2005 was a down-and-up season.
 Firstly, the season got off to a rough start as the opener was canceled due to rain and the first two weeks of June were also rained out.
 The weekend of June 17 brought the first real sunshine and blue skies.
 The first invitational to be scheduled since 2000 took place on June 18.
-NOPA Super Trucks from Winnipeg, Manitoba visited Emo Speedway for the first time.
-Seven trucks made the long trip and a higher than usual turnout was seen in the grandstand.
-The rest of the season turnout very well in terms of weather, with the exception of Friday night of the Fall Fair, when two inches of rain two days before and rain all day race day made for a mess.
+NOPA Super Trucks from Winnipeg, Manitoba, visited Emo Speedway for the first time.
+Seven trucks made the long trip, and a higher than usual turnout was seen in the grandstand and the rest of the season turned out very well in terms of weather, except for Friday night of the Fall Fair, when two inches of rain two days before and rain all day race day made for a mess.